Fuel Tank Maintenance

 Besides the fuel tank volume that never actually gets exchanged, diesel also can carry 0.01% by weight of water.
 That translates into an extra 10 gallons of water in the tank PER EACH refueling of the storage tank.

 Also a fuel tank will never hold a 100% of its capacity all the time.
-This leaves a gap between the fuel and the tank wall where air is present and due to temperature differences between the inside of the tank and the outside, condensation appears.
+This leaves a gap between the fuel and the tank wall where air is present.
+Consequently, due to temperature differences between the inside of the tank and the outside, condensation appears.

-This adds ever more to the water surplus in the fuel tank and also can enable forming of rust on the tank walls and microbial/algae formations in the fuel tank.
+This adds ever more to the water surplus in the fuel tank.
+In addition it can enable forming of rust on the tank walls and microbial/algae formations in the fuel tank.